zlehmann/css-issue-bot-9000-v-000/README.md

 6. Repeat steps 3-5 until your readout states "Congratulations!
 No Error Found.".

 Remember to check your progress in `index.html` in your browser!

+## Conclusion

+With a CSS validator, you can work your way through cleaning up errors in a CSS document and reduce the likelihood of display errors across platforms.
+Using the W3C CSS validator will help you quickly and efficiently troubleshoot your CSS.

 ## Resources